 You can optionally save the item list you just entered before continuing.
 Normally after you have entered your data you continue through the wizard and catalog your new items.
 But maybe you are at a remote location and do not have access to an internet connection.
 You can save the data you entered to a file for later use.
 Click on the Save List button and select the location and name for your file.
-To use the saved file, start auto-catalog again and click on the Load List button
+To use the saved file, start auto-catalog again and Page 16 of 122